Beginner's Guide to Macros: Balance Protein, Carbs & Fats

 Protein

-Protein is know as the construction workers of your body.
+Protein is the construction worker of your body.
 It provides the building blocks (amino acids) necessary for repairing and building tissues, such as muscles, organs, skin, and hair.
 Protein also plays a vital role in immune function, hormone production, and maintaining a feeling of fullness after meals.

 It's found in both animal and plant-based foods.
 Here's a breakdown of some excellent protein sources: